 About me

-I am a Ph.D. candidate in the Department of Computer Science at The University of Texas at San Antonio, where I began my doctoral studies in 2020.
-Prior to that, I worked as a Software Development Engineer for three years.
-I received my M.S. degree in Computer Engineering from The University of Texas at San Antonio in 2017.
+I am an Assistant Professor in the Department of Computer Engineering and Computer Science at California State University, Long Beach.
+I received my Ph.D. in Computer Science from The University of Texas at San Antonio, where I also earned my M.S. degree in Computer Engineering.
+Prior to my doctoral studies, I worked as a Software Development Engineer for three years.

 Recent News